Part I- Homeownership as Part of the American Dream

 Conversions of economically obsolete offices and retail spaces in urban areas into residential rentals and condominiums:

-The U.S. has transformed as part of the post-COVID political power struggle between private enterprise and socialist government.
+The U.S. has transformed as part of the post-COVID political power struggle between private enterprise and the socialist government.
 Remote work has become a viable option.
-Working at the office, at home, repurposing the building's usage, or combining both are all possibilities.
+Working at the office, at home, repurposing the building, and combining both are all possibilities.
 Why are the changes so pronounced?

-- Market cyclical factors reflect reduced demand for office space, with hesitancy and fear of a recession causing companies to pull back and cancel plans to take on more space.
+- Market cyclical factors reflect reduced demand for office space, as hesitancy and fear of a recession cause companies to pull back and cancel plans to expand their space.

 - State-sponsored invitations to engage in criminal acts: The state and federal governments have created an open invitation for criminals to steal, rape, and pillage all facilities available to the public and provide products and goods.
 A criminal can spend the entire day stealing without the threat of criminal prosecution.